somleng/somleng-project/README.md

 > Every person on Earth to be protected by early warning systems within by 2027.

-We will help to achieve this goal building and [certifying](https://www.digitalpublicgoods.net/submission-guide) the world's first Open Source Emergency Warning System Dissemination Dashboard.
+We will help to achieve this goal building and [certifying](https://www.digitalpublicgoods.net/submission-guide) OpenEWS - the world's first Open Source Emergency Warning System Dissemination Dashboard.

-The EWS Dissemination Dashboard is intended to be used by Governments and/or NGOs acting on behalf of Governments to disseminate warning messages to beneficiaries in case of a natural disaster or other public health emergency.
+OpenEWS is intended to be used by Governments and/or NGOs acting on behalf of Governments to disseminate warning messages to beneficiaries in case of a natural disaster or other public health emergency.

-The EWS Dissemination Dashboard will be:
+OpenEWS will be:

 * 👯‍♀️ Aesthetically Beautiful
 * 🧘 Easy to use